OAuth2

 login = "Login with $COMPANY SSO"

-client_id = $APPLICATIONID
+client_id = "$APPLICATIONID"

-client_secret = $SECRET
+client_secret = "$SECRET"

-scopes = openid profile email
+scopes = "openid profile email"

-auth_url = https://login.microsoftonline.com/$TENANTID/oauth2/v2.0/authorize
+auth_url = "https://login.microsoftonline.com/$TENANT/oauth2/v2.0/authorize"

-token_url = https://login.microsoftonline.com/$TENANTID/oauth2/v2.0/token
+token_url = "https://login.microsoftonline.com/$TENANT/oauth2/v2.0/token"

-login_field = preferred_username
+login_field = "preferred_username"

 </provider>